aTerriblySadCat/Windows-Flag-Decoder/README.md

 # Windows Flag Decoder
-A tool created to assist with the decoding of Windows flags using bitwise AND (&amp;) operation.
+A Windows command line tool created to assist with the decoding of Windows flags using bitwise AND (&amp;) operation.

 # IMPORTANT
 Do note that this tool is not perfect.